 The initial method of infection can vary from site to site.

 In some cases, an attacker may brute force their way through an insecure admin page or reuse stolen passwords from a data breach.
-They may also leverage known vulnerabilities in popular plugins, themes, and extensible components to gain unauthorized access to your site’s environment.
+Or they might leverage known vulnerabilities in popular plugins, themes, and extensible components to gain unauthorized access to your site’s environment.

 Regardless of how they manage to obtain a foothold, once they’re in they’ll exploit your system’s resources and website rankings for their own purposes.